Fiction » Fantasy »

 It was when her eyes had landed on a large canvas did she stop.

-There were many canvases hanging from all sorts of buildings, in the Lowest District most of those held pictures of the Guild, or Arena, and even Jausep.
+There were many canvases hanging from all sorts of buildings.
+In the Lowest District most of those held pictures of the Guild, or Arena, and even Jausep.
 But further into the city, towards the Central District, the canvas pictures turned into pictures of the city itself and of prominent figures.
-People of the Court mostly, though now, with the tomorrow's Ceremonies, many of the canvases held an image of a male who was most likely going to be named the city's new Archon.
+People of the Court mostly, though now, with the tomorrow's Ceremonies, many of them held an image of a man who was most likely going to be named the city's new Archon.

 Adrone Vaelorus

 She didn't care for who he was and she'd only heard his name a couple of times.
-It really didn't matter, he'd be out of the position probably within the year.
-This city couldn't keep an Archon, not since the attack twelve years ago.
+It mattered little, he'd be out of the position within the year most like.
+The city couldn't keep an Archon, not since the attack.
 The pressure got to them, and she was sure the death threats did even more so.
 So for now, the city was run by the Court, which had enough fire under them as it was.

-It was a three day celebration; the first, was for a day of enjoyment and festivities, the second, was the Naming Celebration and also the day to remember, and the third, because of popular demand, was for a grand show in the Arena to end it all.
+It was a three day celebration.
+The first, a day of enjoyment and festivities.
+The second, the Naming Celebration and also the day to remember.
+The third, because of popular demand, was for a grand show in the Arena to end it all.

-Her eyes drifted over the canvas that held her attention, it was big, the length of the building in which it rested on.
-It was a portrait of a family who had perished in the attack, it was of a tall, imposing man who stood strong in the center, his chin tilted up, looking down at those who passed by, his armor was as intricate as it could get, and shined like a moonstone did in the light.
-His expression was haughty and aristocratic, stern, hard, like marble, with two piercing aqua eyes that looked cold as ice.
+Her eyes drifted over the canvas that held her attention.
+It was big, the length of the building in which it rested on.
+It was a portrait of a family who had perished in the attack.
+Of a tall, imposing man who stood strong in the center, his chin tilted up, looking down at those who passed by.
+His white armor was etched with silver intricate designs, and shined like a moonstone did in the light.
+His expression was haughty and aristocratic, stern, hard, like marble, with two piercing aqua eyes that looked colder than ice.

-That man, was the city's last notable Archon.
+That man, Rodane Knavoth, was the city's last notable Archon.
 He held the title for eight years before the attack happened.

 Roeve's eyes then moved to the last occupant in the portrait, a child.

-Daughter of the last Archon, and presumed to be dead.
+Aevis Knavoth.
+Daughter of the last Archon, and presumed to be dead, for the body had never been found.

-But that was the point, the fantasy tales gave people some entertainment.
-A story to tell young kids, and it was entertaining, because it was still a mystery.
-Any of those tales could be close to the truth.
-Sometimes even she found herself wondering where that elegant child in the portrait with the gleam of mirth dancing in her eyes had gone.
+Sometimes even Roeve found herself wondering where that elegant child in the portrait with the gleam of mirth dancing in her eyes had gone.

 Zaeden thanked the vendor, placing a few Ribbys onto the stall surface and grabbed the wrapped meal he'd bought.
 He walked around the Central Square, dodging people who went this way and that.
-As he walked he began unwrapping his meal; a fresh seasoned slice of bread filled with Vectian meat.
+As he walked he began unwrapping his meal; a fresh seasoned slice of bread filled with some roasted poultry.
 He chewed while walking, watching the people enjoy the festivities, listening to the music as he meandered the square.

 He was suppose to have met with the boy, Kole.
-But the male had apparently been busy in the Engineering District, so they agreed to meet later in The Bar.
+But he had apparently been busy in the Engineering District, so they agreed to meet later in the bar.
 Zaeden had a few things he wanted to discuss with Kole regarding the stone.

 He had been watching a couple dance, not paying attention to where he was stepping and bumped into someone abruptly.
 He managed to steady himself in time, but his food flew out of his hands and onto the floor.